Eyepatch0/CloudflareWorkerHook/README.md

 ## License

 Distributed under the ISC License.
-See [ISC License](https://opensource.org/licenses/ISC) for more information.
+See [LICENSE](https://github.com/Eyepatch0/CloudflareWorkerHook/blob/main/LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>